-When cavities are formed on your teeth or you have decayed tooth, dentists carve out the damaged areas and fill the tooth with special dental materials.
+When cavities are formed on your teeth or you have a decayed tooth, dentists carve out the damaged areas and fill the tooth with special dental materials.
 This is what you have in mind when you hear repairing teeth with fillings.
+However, you may have larger cavities due to dental decay and fractures.
+Or, you may have some healthy parts of your tooth that are not still damaged.
+Thus, filling teeth with dental inlays and onlays are preferred over regular fillings in these situations.

 Inlay and only dental restoration come as the best alternatives to fillings and also a conservative option instead of crown.
-Inlay and onlay remove more of your tooth structure than for filling but still carve less of your tooth compared with dental crown.
+Inlay and onlay remove more of your tooth structure than for filling but still carve less of your tooth compared with a dental crown.

 What is an inlay?